imagineLife/big-site/content/mongo/performance/Indexes/indexes.md

 ### Determine what kind of resources are involved in index allocation & operation

+Indexes need disks to store data.
+Indexes need memory to operate with the index data structures.

 Compass offers nice gui representations

 - total index sizes on collections